Medieval Style Interior - Design Basics and Inspiration

 Opt for thick curtains in velvet, brocade, or linen—ideally in deep, saturated tones.
 Long, floor-grazing drapes help insulate as well as add drama, much like in great halls of the past.
 Let the fabric pool slightly for a less formal, more approachable version of traditional medieval windows.

-Arrange ceramic jugs, pewter mugs, or hammered bowls on shelves or tables.
-Seek pieces with a hand-thrown or slightly irregular finish for authenticity.
-These everyday objects not only catch the eye but also bring tactile, practical elements that were integral to medieval households.
+Consider arranging ceramic jugs, pewter mugs, or hammered bowls on shelves or tables.
+Look for pieces with a hand-thrown or slightly irregular finish.
+These common household objects add a practical and tactile dimension to the exhibit, which will appeal to people.

 Hang a mirror with an arched or quatrefoil frame to create visual intrigue.
 Gently distressed wood or blackened metal frames help tie in the theme.
 Position the mirror where it can bounce light and reflect other medieval details, making the space feel grander and more connected.